-Tables 4 and 5 give snapshots of the extent of diversification and how remunerative non-pastoralist occupations are, compared with pastoralism.
+Tables 4.1 and 4.2 give snapshots of the extent of diversification and how remunerative nonpastoralist occupations are, compared with pastoralism.
 However, very little research systematically documents the kinds of issues that are standard in the rest of the rural nonfarm economy literature, such as what factors drive participation in nonfarm activities (for example, education, asset ownership, proximity to towns), how nonfarm activity is influenced by agriculture and vice versa, and whether nonfarm employment pulls people out of poverty or is merely the result of poverty.
-One of the few papers to at least go down the path—albeit with imperfect data—is Little et al. (2003), which again uses the PARIMA survey.
-The main conclusions from that study are summarized in Box 2.
+One of the few papers to at least go down the path—albeit with imperfect data—is one by Little et al. (2003), which again uses the PARIMA survey.
+The main conclusions from that study are summarized in Box 4.1.
 Essentially, the drivers of rural nonfarm participation in the PARIMA settings look quite similar to those found elsewhere in the literature.
-Poor people tend to be pushed into non-remunerative nonfarm activities because of a lack of assets (lack of livestock, lack of crop land and lack of education), while richer pastoralists diversify income sources in order to increase returns.
+Poor people tend to be pushed into nonremunerative nonfarm activities because of a lack of assets (lack of livestock, lack of crop land, and lack of education), while richer pastoralists diversify income sources in order to increase returns.
 In general the conclusions from that study are rather lukewarm on diversification.
 On the one hand such diversification is inevitable when herd sizes are decreasing, but on the other it does not appear to be pulling people out of poverty.
 Moreover, several projects that have tried to promote diversification via microfinance have been frustrated that pastoralists often used small loans to purchase more livestock (personal communication with World Bank staff in Ethiopia).
-Yet this in itself is probably indicative of very limited non-pastoralist opportunities in these regions.
+Yet this in itself is probably indicative of very limited nonpastoralist opportunities in these regions.